pratyaychandra/Week3-Password-Cracking-with-JTR-and-AI/README.md

 Transparency notes on real discrepancies encountered between the official lab documentation and the actual environment/execution, documented here rather than hidden:

-1. **PM1 vs PM2 file naming collision:** Both official lab docs reference a file literally named `My Locked PDF1.pdf`, but these are two entirely different files distributed through two different channels (Google Drive vs. the official lab webpage), with different sizes (267 KB vs 66 KB) and different `$pdf$` hashes.
+1. **PM1 vs PM2 file naming collision:** Both official lab docs reference a file literally named `My Locked PDF1.pdf` but these are two entirely different files distributed through two different channels (Google Drive vs. the official lab webpage) with different sizes (267 KB vs 66 KB) and different `$pdf$` hashes.
 Both were verified independently and correctly matched to their respective modules - see PM2 section above.

 2. **PM2's flag string contains `_jtr_`:** Despite PM2 being the NetworkWalks-tools module (not the JTR module), its captured flag reads `nw{networkwalks_flag1_jtr_270521_1}` - this appears to be an internal naming/templating artifact on NetworkWalks' side, not an error in execution.